Niger: Sixth republic and fourth military regime (2009–2010)

-In 2009, President Tandja Mamadou decided to organize a constitutional referendum seeking to extend his presidency, which was opposed by other political parties, and went against the decision of the Constitutional Court which had ruled that the referendum would be unconstitutional.
-Mamadou then modified and adopted a new constitution by referendum, which was declared illegal by the Constitutional Court, prompting Mamadou to dissolve the Court and assume emergency powers.
-The opposition boycotted the referendum and the constitution was adopted with 92.5% of voters and a 68% turnout, according to official results.
-The adoption of the constitution created a Sixth Republic, with a presidential system, the suspension of the 1999 Constitution, and a three-year interim government with Tandja Mamadou as president.
+Tandja organized a 2009 constitutional referendum seeking to extend his presidency, which was opposed by other political parties and went against the decision of the Constitutional Court which had ruled that the referendum would be unconstitutional.
+Tandja modified and adopted a new constitution by referendum, which was declared illegal by the Constitutional Court, prompting Tandja to dissolve the court and assume emergency powers.
+The opposition boycotted the referendum, and the constitution was adopted with 92.5% of voters and a 68% turnout, according to official results.
+The adoption of the constitution created a Sixth Republic, with a presidential system, the suspension of the 1999 constitution, and a three-year interim government with Tandja as president.
 The events generated political and social unrest.

 In a coup d'état in February 2010, a military junta led by Salou Djibo was established in response to Tandja's attempted extension of his political term.
-The Supreme Council for the Restoration of Democracy, headed by Djibo, carried out a one-year transition plan, drafted a constitution and held elections in 2011.
+The Supreme Council for the Restoration of Democracy, headed by Djibo, carried out a one-year transition plan, drafted a constitution, and held elections in 2011.